curran/data/README.md

 data
 ====

-A collection of public data sets (just getting started, not much here yet).
+A collection of small public data sets for demonstration of visualization methods.
+These data sets are at various stages of preparation, some are just raw data, some are CSV files, and some are exposed as AMD modules.

-This repository contains data files for interactive visualizations.
-The data sets are exposed as [AMD modules](http://requirejs.org/docs/whyamd.html) that contain data formatted to [D3's data conventions](https://github.com/mbostock/d3/wiki/CSV).
+Some of these data sets are exposed as [AMD modules](http://requirejs.org/docs/whyamd.html) that contain data formatted to [D3's data conventions](https://github.com/mbostock/d3/wiki/CSV).
 AMD modules are used rather than text files so that the data sets can be loaded cross-domain (circumventing the [same origin policy](http://en.wikipedia.org/wiki/Same-origin_policy)).

 Here's some example code that loads a data set from this repository using [Require.js](http://requirejs.org/):